Solve-Geosolutions/MICA_shiny/www/howUseMICA.md

 ### How can I use MICA?
 *MICA* welcomes you with a landing page.
 Click *Lets go* to start using the app.
-There have been some compatibility issues in Internet Explorer, so try something like Chrome, Firefox or the new Edge instead.
+There have been some compatibility issues in Internet Explorer, so try something like Chrome, Firefox or Edge instead.

 ### Confusion between minerals
 Once you're past the spash screen, you'll be brought to the mineral **Confusion** tab, which will allow you to select a mineral and chose the closest *N* minerals in terms of chemical composition.